 As Humanists, we are concerned with values and moral issues from a non-religious standpoint.
 Like many people in our largely secular society, we have done our best to work these out for ourselves, and are constantly re-assessing them in the light of changing circumstances.
 We are also actively concerned to apply our values and to work towards the achievement of a more open, just and caring society.
 Our meetings are open to all – membership is not required.В We meet in central Manchester, and also in Bolton and Oldham.
 In addition, Stockport Humanists meet in Stockport.В See here for details of when and where we meet.

 Sign up for our newsletter here

 Forthcoming GMH Events

 Second Wednesdays – 7.00 for 7.30pm – Friends Meeting House, Mount Street, Manchester M2 5NS

 We have developed an introductory course on Humanism – the course material for the Autumn 2012 presentation can be viewed here.
-The next presentation will be held in Spring 2013 with updated course material.
-Details:

 Session 2: Humanism in practice: promoting happiness and well-being